 There are two main things to consider when maintaining your hot tub water, Water Balance and Sanitation.
 There are a few different methods to sanitize your hot tub, Bromine and Chlorine being the most popular.
 However, I will only cover Chlorine, because that's what I know the best, thanks to Richard (Chem Geek).
 It is based on his famous Dichlor/Bleach method.
 If you're interested in Bromine, here http://www.troublefreepool.com/how-d...pool-t102.html is an excellent writeup.
 However, Water Balance is related to all sanitation methods, so this could be helpful to anyone.

 I will assume you have a fresh fill of water in your tub.
 If you don't and you're having problems, or it's close to the time to refill, you're better off just refilling your tub and starting over.
 Hot tub water should be changed every 3-5 months depending on usage.
-However, if your tub has serious problems, or you bought a used tub etc., you may want to decontaminate your tub.
-Hillbilly Hot Tub has laid out the process nicely here http://www.poolspaforum.com/forum/in...econtamination.
+However, if your tub has serious problems, or you bought a used tub etc., you may want to decontaminate your tub using a product like Ahh-some.

 One more note.
 Before I got my hot tub, I knew nothing about water chemistry.
-After I started studying hot tub water chemistry, I realized there was a lot more to keeping a hot tub water safe then I anticipated.
+After I started studying hot tub water chemistry, I realized there was a lot more to keeping a hot tub water safe than I anticipated.
 However, after learning it, I realized it doesn't have to be difficult or time consuming.
-This may get a little technical, but once you learn it, you'll have no trouble keeping your water balanced/sanitized.
+This may get a little technical, but once you learn it, you'll have no trouble keeping your water balanced and sanitized.

 Here's my recommendation.
 If your CH is much below 100 ppm, you should add calcium to bring it up to 130-150 range.
 If your CH is over 100, you can leave it alone and just make a note of what it is.
 The CH level will be used to determine your TA/pH levels.
 To raise Calcium you add Calcium Chloride, aka Calcium Increaser.
 You can find it at most Pool/Spa supply stores.
 The good news is you only need to add Calcium once per water change, because it will stay relatively the same until your next water change.

 Potens Hydrogen: pH is the measure of acidity in your water.
 It's on a scale of 0 to 14, 7 being neutral.
 The human eye has a pH of 7.5, so the ideal range in Pools/Spas is 7.4-7.6 with a min of 7.2 and max of 7.8.
 However, and this is important, just because you have a pH of 7.5, doesn't mean your water is balanced.
-If your CH is too low, you could be corroding your hot tub heater.
-If your TA is too high, you could be forming scale in your tub.
-Both of which will reduce your sanitizer effectiveness.
+If your TA and/or Ch is too high, you could be forming scale in your tub.
 So it is very important to have balanced water along with an ideal pH.

 Let me repeat the last sentence, because it's the single most important thing to keeping your water balanced.
 The key to having balanced water, without pH drift, is having the correct TA level.
 If you find your pH rises too high (>8.0) after using your tub, your TA is too high, and needs to be lowered.
 If you find your pH is too low and/or your water is continually acidic, your TA is too low and needs to be raised.
 By fine tuning your TA, you can get your pH perfectly balanced, that rarely needs adjustment.